matejak/argbash/doc/guide.rst

   Since values are assigned using ``eval``, static analysis tools s.a. `shellcheck <https://www.shellcheck.net>`_ may complain about referencing undeclared variables.
   This macro helps to ensure that there are not these false positives.

-* Activate Argbash strict mode:
+* Activate Argbash-powered scripts strict mode:

   ::